 The software development lifecycle involves more than just code changes.
 User research, product marketing, interaction design, documentation, commercial, legal and support teams all have a role to play.

 If you haven’t laid the groundwork with your stakeholders and engaged with them to understand what they need from the release process, moving to continuous deployment can make them feel like development is out of control.
-That can result in manual checkpoints and review stages being introduced to slow the process down, or even in continuous deployment being rejected as a failed experiment.
+That can result in manual checkpoints and review stages being introduced to slow the process down, or even in the whole continuous deployment system being rejected as a failed experiment.

 Sometimes visibility of what is coming alone is not enough.
 When you’re working on a larger feature or need to control timing of a release, simply deploying each commit to live once it has passed all tests is not ideal.